arez/arez/README.md

 * Move Node.getId() to Transaction.getId()

-* dispose on calculated observer should defer until after reaction runs and should set isDisposed flag?
-  Maybe all disposes should run after all reactions complete

 * ComputedValue - where can use function that takes args (that are Observables somehow?)

 Observable